Congenital Pulmonary Stenosis Balloon Valvuloplasty

 thin tube called a catheter.
 This tube has an inflatable balloon at its tip.
 The healthcare

-provider puts this catheter through a blood vessel in the groin and threads it all
+provider puts this catheter through a blood vessel in the groin.
+The catheter then

-the way to the pulmonary valve.
+goes all the way to the pulmonary valve.
 The balloon is then inflated.
-It stretches the valve
+It stretches

-and helps open it up.
-Then blood can flow out to the pulmonary artery without blockage.
+the valve and helps open it up.
+Then blood can flow out to the pulmonary artery without

 Why might I need congenital pulmonary stenosis balloon valvuloplasty?

-The purpose of this procedure is to ease the symptoms of congenital pulmonary stenosis.
+This procedure is done to ease the symptoms of congenital pulmonary stenosis.
+Many

-Many people who have this condition will not need valvuloplasty.
-Mild cases may not
+people who have this condition will not need valvuloplasty.
+Mild cases may not lead

-lead to any symptoms.
-But if you have a more moderate case, you may have tiredness
+to any symptoms.
+But if you have a moderate to severe case, you may have tiredness

 and shortness of breath when exercising.

 You may not have any symptoms at first.
-But you may develop them later in childhood
+But you may have them later in childhood or

 or surgery.
-Treatment is often recommended for pregnant women, especially if the stenosis
+Treatment is often advised for pregnant women, especially if the stenosis

 is more severe.

-If you do need a procedure, healthcare providers are most likely to recommend balloon
+If you do need a procedure, healthcare providers are most likely to advise balloon

 valvuloplasty.
 It is less invasive than open heart surgery.
 Recovery is often shorter,